-It’s time for the photographers gift guide of 2023!
-Wait, it’s still 2022 you say?
-Well, I figure by the time you purchase and gift these items to your photographer friends and loved ones it is likely to be very close to 2023.
-So this is a great holiday gift guide, but will be useful all year long as well.
+It’s time for the photographers holiday gift guide of 2023!
+So this is a great holiday gift guide (and especially as some of these items already have a Black Friday deal), but will be useful all year long as well.
 Here is my roundup of gift ideas for photographers in 2023.

 Being a photographer for over 2 decades, I’ve always gotten some sort of photo-themed gift for the holidays.
 Some of it has been useful, some of it has just been fun.
 So this year I’m giving you some very useful gifts and lots more fun ones too, ensured to make any photographer on your list very happy!

 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.

 This list is a quick one of very useful gift ideas for photographers.
 I did not include any actual cameras but you can view my blog post on the best entry level DSLR’s for that list.
 In this list I do have a lens or two and all the other fixings to outfit your favorite photographer in your life.

 Camera Bag: ($170-$200+) No matter what kind of photographer you are, you’re going to need a bag to carry your gear.
 For years I did not know there was anything but those ugly black fabric camera bags (sorry Lowepro & Ruggard), but then I found Kamrette.
 Kamrette is for photographers and designs beautiful bags and backpacks.
 I own one backpack so far, but absolutely love the leather and the very sturdy zipper.
 Plus this looks gorgeous and matches absolutely everything!
 I get compliments on this bag all the time.